ForeverZer0/SharpNBT/README.md

 * **Ease-of-use:** An intuitive API design, following the style and conventions of the .NET runtime, with full Intellisense for every public member: Spend more time being productive and less time digging through documentation.
 * **Performance:**  Leverages the power of modern C# language features, including `Span` with `stackalloc`, `MemoryMarshal`, etc. This allows for a type-safe way to reinterpret raw buffers without pointers or making unnecessary copies of buffers, a common pitfall with serialization in type-safe languages.
 * **Concurrency:** Includes standard async/await concurrency patterns for reading and writing.
-* **Cross-platform and cross-language support:** Fully CLR compliant and build against .NET STandard 2.1, allowing supports for any CLR language (i.e. C#, Visual Basic, F#, etc.) for the following runtime versions or greater:
+* **Cross-platform and cross-language support:** Fully CLR compliant and build against .NET Standard 2.1, allowing support for any CLR language (i.e. C#, Visual Basic, F#, etc.) for the following runtime versions or greater:
     * .NET Standard 2.1
     * .NET 5.0
     * .NET Core 3.0